 The Atacama Large Millimeter/submillimeter Array (ALMA) enables transformational research into the physics of the cold universe, where the sky is dark in the visible part of the spectrum but shines brightly at (sub)millimeter wavelengths.
 ALMA is a global collaboration involving partners in North America, Europe, and East Asia, in cooperation with the Republic of Chile.
 The telescope has 66 high-precision antennas located on the Chajnantor plateau of the Chilean Andes, 5000 m above sea level.
-In Full Operations, ALMA will image the sky at resolutions as fine as 0.005" with unprecedented sensitivity, and will operate at frequencies between 35 GHz and 950 GHz.
-The capabilities of ALMA are outlined in the Proposer's Guide and details on the telescope are given in the Technical Handbook.
+ALMA operates at frequencies between 35 GHz and 950 GHz and in Full Operations will image the sky at resolutions as fine as 0.005" with unprecedented sensitivity.
+The capabilities of ALMA are outlined in the ALMA Proposer's Guide and details on the telescope are given in the ALMA Technical Handbook.
 New users can learn about ALMA and get an introduction to radio interferometry in the ALMA Primer.
-These documents are available at the ALMA Science Portal website, found at http://almascience.nrao.edu.
+These documents are available at the ALMA Science Portal at http://almascience.nrao.edu.